 Create a roadmap for yourself of how you’re going to accomplish all of the above.

 Hopefully, you get the idea, and if you need more structure – guess what?
 I literally wrote the book on it!
-Seriously, this isn’t a sales pitch, but if you sincerely need help then you’re who I wrote it for so check it out.
+Seriously, this isn’t a sales pitch, but if you sincerely need help then you’re in luck, because I will coach you through the process.

 If you’ve got a solid idea of how to create your roadmap – then get it done . . .
 NOW.
 Don’t delay, otherwise, another month will go by, then before you know it will be next year and you won’t be any closer to that crazy big idea then you are now.